 Antcomm is your source for local disaster information.

-Comm ants volunteer live form their local areas during disasters using Zello, Periscope, Twitter, or Ham Radio
+Comm ants volunteer to go live during disasters using Zello, Periscope, Twitter, or Ham Radio